-Rabbi Rick Jacobs was installed on June 9th, 2012 as the president of the URJ.
+Rabbi Rick Jacobs President Rabbi Jacobs was installed on June 9th, 2012 as the president of the URJ.
 Previously, he served for 20 years as

 the dynamic, visionary spiritual leader at Westchester Reform Temple (WRT)

-Rabbi Eric H. Yoffie served as president of the URJ from June 1996, when he succeeded Rabbi Alexander M. Schindler, z''l.
+Rabbi Eric H. Yoffie President Emeritus Rabbi Yoffie served as president of the URJ from June 1996, when he succeeded Rabbi Alexander M. Schindler, z''l.
 He led the Reform Movement in an exciting new direction, moving congregational life toward greater attention to Torah study and adult literacy and giving special emphasis to religious school education and youth.
+Read more.

-one of the most influential rabbis in America, he has been an inspirational
+most influential rabbis in America by Newsweek magazine, he has been an

-leader, creative entrepreneur, and tireless advocate for social justice.
-In his current position, he is a principal
+inspirational leader, creative entrepreneur, and tireless advocate for

-Stephen M. Sacks is Chairman of the Board of Trustees, the top lay leadership position in the Reform Movement.
+Stephen M. Sacks Chairman of the Board of Trustees Stephen Sacks holds the top lay leadership position in the Reform Movement.
 For the last 15 years, Sacks has sung with The Washington Chorus,

 a symphonic chorus that performs with the National Symphony Orchestra